AppGeo/emberate/README.md

   - appName - 'App' by default, used as your application global.
   - templatePath - `lib/defaultTemplate.hbs` (in emberate project) by default.
   - pods - `false` by default
+  - outPath - where to save the generated file (can only be used if specifying a done callaback after options).
+* callback - optional, returns once done writing, if used _outPath_ option above.

 **Options below are for backwards compatibility only, and do not work with PODS**